zry98/movistar-home-hacks/RG3205W/README.en.md

 ### Connecting a USB keyboard

-If yours has a `Rev4` (a known manufacturing date (YYMM): `2001`) PCB then you are very lucky that it comes with a female USB Type-C connector already soldered and functioning!
+If yours has a `Rev4` PCB, then you are very lucky that it comes with a female USB Type-C connector already soldered and functioning!

-But unfortunately, the more common one on the market is `Rev5` (a known manufacturing date (YYMM): `2008`) which not only comes with the USB Type-C connector unpopulated, but also lacks a 5.1 kΩ pull-down resistor between the `CC` (`CC1` or `CC2` depending on the side) and `GND` pins to put it in host mode.
+But unfortunately, the more common variant on the market is `Rev5` which not only comes without the USB Type-C connector populated, but also lacks a 5.1 kΩ pull-down resistor between the `CC` (`CC1` or `CC2` depending on the side) and `GND` pins to put it in host mode.
 So you'll have to solder the resistor yourself like below:

 ![rev5-usb-pull-down-resistor](../assets/img/RG3205W-rev5-usb-pull-down-resistor.jpg)

 ![usb-type-c-pinout](../assets/img/usb-type-c-pinout.png)

-The 4-pin white female JST-PH connector nearby is also connected to the USB 2.0 pins, with the pinout from left to right: `D-`, `D+`, `GND`, `+5V`, you can use it to lead out the USB connection without needing to solder a USB Type-C SMD connector (which is very difficult to do).
+The 4-pin white female JST-PH2.0 connector nearby is also connected to the 4 USB 2.0 pins, with the pinout from left to right: `D-`, `D+`, `GND`, `+5V`, you can use it to lead out the USB connection without needing to solder an SMD USB Type-C connector (which is very difficult to do).

 ![rev5-usb-jst-port-connection](../assets/img/RG3205W-rev5-usb-jst-port-connection.jpg)